keitharc/karrow/karrow2/readme.md

   * Three finger arrow keys
   * The traditional shift forced ?/ to be moved in a strange location.
 The V points to it if that helps.
 V also points to f12.
   * C points to caps lock and comma. cool?
   * shift ctrl alt cmd/win easy to hit all at once.
-Had to have ctrl + shift so I removed alt + shift.
+  * Had to have ctrl shift junction so I removed alt + shift.
   * <-  +> that was unintintional the similes.
 There's more, it's neat how it all came together.
   * Calculator layout in code layer(this is why f12 is at bottom)
   * !@#$%^ in code layer, like 123456